5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ---

-### Step 2: Start the mock media express server
+## Step 2: Start a test media server

 When configured to operate in one of the pull-based object acquisition methods, the MBSTF requires an HTTP server from which to request the objects.
 For the purposes of these tutorials we will use a simple HTTP server based on the *NodeJS* [*Express*](https://expressjs.com/) module which has been configured to serve some simple media objects.
 This simulates a media server or CDN that would be provided by the MBS Application Provider (AF/AS).

-You can install and run the *Express* mock media server directly or via Docker:
+You can install and run the *Express* simple media server directly or via Docker from the rt-mbs-examples repository:

-#### Option 1: Running the Express server outside of Docker
+### Step 2a: Running the Express server outside of Docker

 1. Clone the rt-mbs-examples repository:
    ```bash